What Is Degrowth? How It Will Easily Change The World For The Better

 There is no such thing as ever-growing profits while reducing negative environmental and social impact.

 The Earth could not support it for not even a few minutes.
 Just let that sink in for a minute or two.
-The modern way of capitalism is currently a death sentence.
+The modern way of capitalism currently involves a death sentence.
 We need an alternative.

-Degrowth as in a minimalist lifestyle practiced by the world can produce small positive changes.
+Degrowth, as in a minimalist lifestyle practiced by the world, can produce small positive changes.

 Just imagine a society committed to the philosophy of less is more.
 It would divert money and time currently spent on material possessions into a better quality of life and experiences.

-Living a Degrowth lifestyle would decrease hours working in the formal economy, spend less money, create more free time and independence.
+Living a Degrowth lifestyle would decrease hours working in the formal economy, spend less money, and create more free time and independence.

-The members of the Degrowth society will be healthy and wealthy taxpayers.
+The members of the Degrowth Society will be healthy and wealthy taxpayers.
 The economy would grow bigger and usually better.

 How To Degrowth Movement

-To convert a capitalistic materialistic society into a more participatory, community-oriented society will need a top-down approach.
+To convert a capitalistic, materialistic society into a more participatory, community-oriented society will need a top-down approach.

-This approach to living may seem to be the total opposite of capitalism, achieving more and neverending profits.
+This approach to living may seem to be the opposite of capitalism, achieving more and neverending profits.

 What Are The Arguments Against Degrowth?